karlyanelson/karlyanelson.github.io/posts/how-to-handle-dates-in-11ty.md

 ### Use last modified date

+How to exactly to use "Last Modified" date.

 #### Update frontmatter

 In your 11ty collection item, update the `date` in your frontmatter.
 For example, the frontmatter of this post (posts/how-to-handle-dates-in-11ty.md) is: